The switch statement lets you choose which code block to execute from among many options.

 Q: What data types can be used with a switch statement in C#?

-Primitive data types like bool, char, and integral types, as well as enumerated types and the String class, can be used with a switch statement in C#.
+We can use primitive data types like bool, char, and integral types, as well as enumerated types and the String class with a switch statement in C#.

 Q: How do you handle unexpected values in a switch statement?